skullcave/skullcave.github.io/_posts/2023-11-9-entry-one.md

 <i>November 8th, 2023</i><br>
 <br>

-For my first post, I will discuss the time I was almost scammed and we will also look at methods on how to identify misleading emails.
+For my first post, I will discuss the time I was almost scammed and how to identify misleading emails.

 </div>